icub-tech-iit/training-robots-infrastructure/README.md

 This repository contais the material fo rthe course on Robot Infrastructure (by the IT point of view)

 This scourse will cover the following aspects:
-- Robot setup Hardware in terms os computer and networking
+- Robot setup hardware in terms of computer and networking
 - Robot setup networking
 - robot setup software services